syahidamd26/syahidamd26/README.md

 - 👋 Hi, I’m Syahid Ahmad Mukrim
-- 👀 I’m interested in Data Scientist
+- 👀 I have a keen interest in the field of Data Science
-- 🌱 I’m currently learning Data Scientist and Machine Learning in Purwadhika Digital Technology School
+- 🌱 I’m currently learning Data Science and Machine Learning in Purwadhika Digital Technology School
-- 📫 How to reach me IG: syahidamd
+- 📫 How to reach me
+  email: syahidamd26@gmail.com
+  IG: syahidamd

 <!---
 syahidamd26/syahidamd26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.